X-Men Origins: Wolverine (video game): Reception

 The Uncaged Edition version received generally positive reviews, whereas other versions of the game attained mostly mixed to negative reviews.
-In general, strong points has been identified in the violence consistent with the comic version of the character and the aesthetic value, whereas the shortness of the campaign, the lack of replay value and the repetitiveness of action have been criticized.
+In general, strong points have been identified in the violence consistent with the comic version of the character and the aesthetic value, whereas the shortness of the campaign, the lack of replay value and the repetitiveness of action have been criticized.

 IGN's Greg Miller stated the Uncaged Edition version of the game is an "awesome guilty pleasure", despite criticisms of fights repetitiveness.
 Miller appreciated the cinematic of the game, as well its bloody sights.
 Overall, the visuals received a mixed review from IGN, stating "the game looks great sometimes and shoddy other times".
 Miller further criticized that the only noteworthy sounds are Hugh Jackman's voice and the claws sound.
 Whilst the game was marked with an overall 7.8/10 ('good'), the PS2 and Wii were marked respectively 4.5 ('bad') and 4.8 ('poor').
 The shortcomings of the two ports lay, among others, in the general lack of music during fights, poor controls and bad textures.

 The different reception based on the game port was confirmed by the review aggregators GameRankings and Metacritic.
 While the ranking for PC, PS3 and Xbox 360 on both aggregators was around 75/100, the Nintendo DS' and Wii's rankings stood significantly behind, with the PSP port ranked around the middle.

 GameSpot gave the game a 7/10, praising the variety of enemies, the brutal action and the representation of Wolverine's power, yet criticizing the poor replay value and the disappointing boss fights.
 Overall, the game was defined as "one of the better movie tie-ins released recently".
 Destructoid's review, which gave the game a 7.5/10, focused on similar points, by finding fault with boss fights, poor replay value and sloppy plot and identifying as strong points the quality of the aesthetic and the brutal action.

 Eurogamer gave the game a 5/10, by stating: "X-Men Origins may be unapologetically violent, but it's also unapologetically repetitive, and it's the one apology that needs to be made".
 Game Informer, even though disapproved the repetitiveness, stated that the "game is nearly impossible to put down".
 GamePro stated that "its repetitive gameplay, mundane puzzle design and eye-twitching platforming segments really cuts into Origins' fun and yet, for fans of the franchise, it's a solid title that's worth playing through".